oracle-quickstart/oci-confluent/README.md

     cd oci-confluent/N-Node
     ls

+Note:  If you plan to deploy Confluent across 3 ADs, then go to N-Node-Multi-AD folder:

+    cd oci-confluent/N-Node-Multi-AD
+    ls

 ## Update Template Configuration
 Update environment variables in config file: [env-vars](https://github.com/pvaldria/oci-confluent/blob/master/N-Node/env-vars)  to specify your OCI account details like tenancy_ocid, user_ocid, compartment_ocid.
 Also you can customize Confluent Platform cluster information including  Brokers, Workers and Zookeeper nodes configuration.
 To source this file prior to installation, either reference it in your .rc file for your shell's or run the following:

         source env-vars

 ## Deployment & Post Deployment